Kubernetes Workload Identity Simplified

 Key Components

-1. Kubernetes Service Account: Represents a workload running in a Kubernetes cluster.
+1. Kubernetes Service Account: This is like an identity for a workload running in your Kubernetes cluster.

-2. Google Cloud Service Account: Provides access to Google Cloud resources.
+2. Google Cloud Service Account: This one gives you access to Google Cloud resources.

-3. Identity Binding: Links the Kubernetes service account to the Google Cloud service account.
+3. Identity Binding: This is the crucial part that links your Kubernetes service account to the Google Cloud one.

 Steps to Set Up Kubernetes Workload Identity